jeremy-shannon/CarND-Behavioral-Cloning-Project/README.md

 ### 2. Collecting Additional Driving Data

 Udacity provides a dataset that can be used alone to produce a working model.
 However, students are encouraged (and let's admit, it's more fun) to collect our own.
-Particulaly, Udacity encourages including "recovery" data while training.
+Particularly, Udacity encourages including "recovery" data while training.
 This means that data should be captured starting from the point of approaching the edge of the track (perhaps nearly missing a turn and almost driving off the track) and recording the recovery process to give the model a chance to learn recovery behavior.
 It's easy enough for experienced humans to drive the car reliably around the track, but if the model has never experienced being too close to the edge and then finds itself in just that situation it won't know how to react.

 ### 3. Loading and Preprocessing